alimac/effective-journey/modules/hello_world/README.md

 nodes)
 * it helped identify regressions and address them
 * clearly marked acceptance criteria for each requirement
-* allowed me to use a CI service like Circle (with a private GitHub repo)
+* allowed me to use Circle CI (with a private GitHub repo)

 Throughout the development process I refactored the tests to add complexity.
 For example, initially the _Hello World_ block appeared on every type of node.